Tilehurst: History

 Throughout the 19th century, a number of changes came to Tilehurst.
 A national school was founded in 1819 to provide education to children not in private schooling.
-Theale became a separate ecclesiastical parish in 1832, and a separate civil parish in 1894.
 The Great Western Main Line was built through Berkshire in 1841; Tilehurst railway station opened in 1882.

-By 1887, the boundaries of Reading included parts of Tilehurst.
-In 1889 a large part of the parish was transferred to Reading, and further areas were transferred to the borough of Reading in 1911.
-In the 1920s and 30s, many new houses—particularly semi-detached residences—were built in Tilehurst.
+In the 1920s and 30s, many new houses were built in Tilehurst, particularly semi-detached residences.
 This gave the need for improved utilities; electricity arrived in the 1920s (replacing the gas that fuelled the area from 1906) and Tilehurst Water Tower was built in 1932.
-After World War II, Tilehurst—like many other settlements—was in need of new housing; from 1950 many houses and estates were built in the area.
-In the mid-1960s a prominent Victorian character property, Westwood House with some 5 acres of open grounds was demolished as part of the ever pressing need for new housing.
+After World War II, Tilehurst—like many other settlements—was in need of new housing; from 1950, many houses and estates were built in the area.
+In the mid-1960s, a prominent Victorian character property, Westwood House with some five acres of open grounds was demolished as part of the ever pressing need for new housing.
 This site was positioned between Westwood Road and Pierce's Hill and had served well as a venue for occasional local social events.